thosearetheguise/thosearetheguise.github.io/_posts/2021-08-24-Vulnhub-Darkhole-1.md

 /tmp:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin
 ```

-We use :$PATH in our export so that we don’t overwrite the existing variable, but just perpend our /tmp directory so that it gets checked first. now if we `which id` we see ours will run. and if we try to run it directly we get a permission denied error
+We use :$PATH in our export so that we don’t overwrite the existing variable, but just prepend our /tmp directory so that it gets checked first. now if we `which id` we see ours will run. and if we try to run it directly we get a permission denied error
 ```
 www-data@darkhole:/tmp$ which id
 /tmp/id